hibernate/hibernate-ogm/README.md

     mvn clean install -s settings-example.xml

-Note that for running the test suite against separately installed MongoDB and CouchDB servers their host name must be specified via an environment variable.
+Note that for running the test suite against separately installed MongoDB or Neo4j servers their host name must be specified via an environment variable.
 See the sections below for the details.

 To speed things up, there are several options for skipping parts of the build.